 Measures the return on investment generated by an organization’s human capital, after adjusting the cost of financial capital.

 To assess the effectiveness of investments in human capital, in terms of financial returns generated by employees.

-The Human Capital ROI reflects all the elements which impact employee productivity, expense and profitability.
-Essentially, it puts all the employees’ impact on company in one place, integrating revenue, expense, income, compensation costs and benefits into the formula.
+The Human Capital ROI reflects all the elements which impact employee productivity, expense, and profitability.
+Essentially, it puts all the employees’ impact on the company in one place, integrating revenue, expense, income, compensation costs, and benefits into the formula.
 This approach is known in the world of finance as a value-based formula.

 Furthermore, it should be noted that this KPI reflects only financial returns and it does not capture intangible assets and other non-measurable results.

 Several recommendations on optimizing inquiry response processes include: